Save time, money, fuel, and the environment by using online services.

 Does MidWest America sell discounted amusement park tickets or movie tickets?

-Due to the many outlets that offer large discounts for amusement park tickets and the popularity of ordering online movie tickets, MidWest America decided to discontinue this service so we could concentrate more on our main core business.
-We suggest checking the internet for special offers.
+Due to the many outlets that offer large discounts for amusement park tickets and the popularity of ordering online movie tickets, MidWest America decided to discontinue this service so we could concentrate more on our core business.

 What is the the minimum balance for a checking account?